Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzureRmServiceFabricApplicationCertificate.md

 # Add-AzureRmServiceFabricApplicationCertificate

 ## SYNOPSIS
-Add an certificate which will be used as application certificate
+Add a new certificate to the Virtual Machine Scale Set(s) that make up the cluster.
+The certificate is intended to be used as an application certificate.

 ## SYNTAX

 ### ByExistingKeyVault
 ```
 Add-AzureRmServiceFabricApplicationCertificate [-ResourceGroupName] <String> [-Name] <String>
- -SecretIdentifier <String> [-CertificateThumprint <String>] [-WhatIf] [-Confirm] [<CommonParameters>]
+ -SecretIdentifier <String> [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### ByNewPfxAndVaultName
 ```
 Add-AzureRmServiceFabricApplicationCertificate [-ResourceGroupName] <String> [-Name] <String>
- [-KeyVaultResouceGroupName <String>] [-KeyVaultName <String>] [-PfxOutputFolder <String>]
+ [-KeyVaultResouceGroupName <String>] [-KeyVaultName <String>] [-CertificateOutputFolder <String>]
- -CertificateSubjectName <String> [-WhatIf] [-Confirm] [<CommonParameters>]
+ [-CertificatePassword <SecureString>] -CertificateSubjectName <String> [-WhatIf] [-Confirm]
+ [<CommonParameters>]
 ```

 ### ByExistingPfxAndVaultName
 ```
 Add-AzureRmServiceFabricApplicationCertificate [-ResourceGroupName] <String> [-Name] <String>
- [-KeyVaultResouceGroupName <String>] [-KeyVaultName <String>] -PfxSourceFile <String>
+ [-KeyVaultResouceGroupName <String>] [-KeyVaultName <String>] -CertificateFile <String>
  [-CertificatePassword <SecureString>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmServiceFabricApplicationCertificate** installs the certificate to the all nodetypes in the cluster, either from existing Azure key vault or creating an new Azure key vault using existing certificate provided or from an new self signed certificate created
+Use  **Add-AzureRmServiceFabricApplicationCertificate**  to install a certificate to all nodes in the cluster.
+You can specify a certificate you already have or have the system generate an new one for you, and upload it to an new or existing Azure key vault.

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Add-AzureRmServiceFabricApplicationCertificate -ResourceGroupName 'Group1' -ClusterName 'Contoso01SFCluster' -SecretUrl 'https://contoso03vault.vault.azure.net/secrets/contoso03vaultrg/7f7de9131c034172b9df37ccc549524f'
+PS c:> Add-AzureRmServiceFabricApplicationCertificate -ResourceGroupName 'Group1' -ClusterName 'Contoso01SFCluster' -SecretIdentifier 'https://contoso03vault.vault.azure.net/secrets/contoso03vaultrg/7f7de9131c034172b9df37ccc549524f'
--CertificateThumprint 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A
 ```

-This command will add a certificate from existing Azure key vault to all node types of the cluster named myCluster
+This command will add a certificate from existing Azure key vault to all node types of the cluster named Contoso01SFCluster

 ### Example 2
 ```
 PS c:\> $pwd = ConvertTo-SecureString -String "123" -AsPlainText -Force
 PS C:\> Add-AzureRmServiceFabricApplicationCertificate -ResourceGroupName 'Group2' -ClusterName 'Contoso02SFCluster' -KeyVaultName 'Contoso02Vault' -KeyVaultResouceGroupName 'Contoso02VaultRg'
--PfxDestinationFile 'c:\newcert.pfx' -Password  $pwd  -CertificateDnsName 'Contoso.com''
 ```

 This command will add certificate by creating an new self signed certificate and uploading to Azure key vault, then installs to all node types of the cluster